On the field of definition of a cubic rational function and its critical points

-By relating equivalence classes of rational functions with special Schubert cycles, Goldberg \cite{Goldberg_Catalan_1991} showed that there are at most $\rho(d) := \frac{1}{d}\binom{2d-2}{d-1}$ equivalence classes of degree~$d$ rational functions with a given set of critical points.
+equivalence classes of degree~$d$ rational functions with a given set of critical points.
 Eremenko and Gabrielov \cite{EG_real_critical_points,EG_elementary_real_critical_points} used topological, combinatorial, and complex analytic techniques to \textit{construct} exactly $\rho(d)$ real rational functions with a given set of real critical points, which proves the theorem.

 But the correspondence between a rational function and its critical points is purely algebraic, via roots of the derivative.
 This raises the question of whether a truly elementary proof of the above result exists --- one that does not use any analysis or topology.
 We give such a proof for cubic functions in this note.